bombasticSlacks/Aspirant/Game/Running-The-Game.md

 A minion is a very simple enemy.
 Becoming injured immediately disables a minion class enemy.

 ### Bosses
 A boss is a very powerful enemy.
 They usually have 2+ actions in a turn and should have 1 additional reaction on top of any traits or special rules.
-They roll separately for initiative for each of these actions.
+They roll seperate [Initiative Value](Combat#Initiative%20Value) for each of these actions.
 Usually the only restriction is that the boss can’t perform the same action against the same character twice.
 If a boss must target the same character twice, they should perform two unique actions.